North Dakota tribe says running out of options to stop pipeline

 Legal experts agreed the tribe faces long odds in convincing any court to halt the $3.8 billion project led by Energy Transfer Partners LP, which could now begin operation as soon as June.

-The U.S. Army said on Wednesday it had granted the final permit for the pipeline after an order from President Donald Trump to expedite the project.
+The U.S. Army said on Tuesday it would grant the final permit for the pipeline after an order from President Donald Trump to expedite the project.
 The army owns the land through its Corps of Engineers.

 "We're running out of options, but that doesn't mean that it's over," David Archambault II, chairman of the Standing Rock Sioux Tribe, told Reuters in a telephone interview.
 "We're still going to continue to look at all legal options available to us."

+Opponents called demonstrations against the pipeline in New York, Washington and San Francisco for later on Wednesday.

-Native American tribes and climate activists have vowed to fight the pipeline, fearing it will desecrate sacred sites and endanger drinking water.
+Tuesday's announcement dealt a major setback to Native American tribes and climate activists who have vowed to fight the pipeline, fearing it will desecrate sacred sites and endanger drinking water.
 Supporters say the pipeline is safer than rail or trucks to transport the oil.

-Public opposition has drawn thousands of people to the North Dakota plains, including high-profile political and celebrity supporters.
-Large protest camps popped up near the site, leading to several violent clashes and some 600 arrests.
+Public opposition to the pipeline has drawn thousands of people to the North Dakota plains, including high-profile political and celebrity supporters.
+Large protest camps popped up near the site, leading to several violent clashes, including one incident where protesters burned vehicles, and another when police fired water cannons on activists in sub-freezing temperatures.
+Over the last several months, more than 600 people have been arrested.

-But those fortunes were reversed after Trump, a Republican, took office on Jan.
+But those fortunes were reversed after Republican Trump took office on Jan.
 20. Trump issued an order on Jan.
-24 to expedite both the Dakota Access Pipeline (DAPL) and to revive another multibillion-dollar oil artery, Keystone XL.
-The Obama administration had blocked that project in 2015.
+24 to expedite both the Dakota Access Pipeline (DAPL) and to revive another multibillion-dollar oil artery: Keystone XL.
+Obama's administration blocked that project in 2015.

-On Wednesday, some 350 people converged in lower Manhattan, hoisting signs such as "Water is Life," "Dump Trump" and "Respect Native Sovereignty."

-"This isn't just a Native American problem, this isn't just an issue over race, this goes way beyond that," said Matene Strikefirst, who said he is a member of the tribe of Ojibwe and Dakota.
-"We need to get over our dependence on fossil fuels; we need to ensure drinking water for everyone."

 BIG HURDLE